AbhishekMallaiah001/CS682/PVI_ALfred_Proj/README.md

+Directcly installing the PVID workflow ,
+Step :1
+Keep the alfred application running,
+Step :2
+Just download the pvid_new.alfredworkflow to your local system.
+STEP : 3
+Doublle click on the downloaded file , then there will be a popup open in the Alfred app, just click on import.

+Now all set you can type pvid on the alfred toggle.

+For creating Manually please follow bellow steps.

 Alfred workflow of the PVI data and display the PVI data of the current location in weather workflow fashion :